- Open Access

 Additional file 6: Histogram of cell areas as seen in cell suspensions (used as a proxy for cell size) for all germinative cells and for EdU + germinative cells in the germinal layer and in primary cell preparations.
 Smaller cells are less likely to incorporate EdU, and EdU + cells are overrepresented at intermediate sizes.
 This is compatible with smaller cells being in G1/G0-phase, cells of intermediate size in S-phase and the larger cells in G2-phase.
 However, it is possible that other factors (such as different germinative cell sub-populations) also affect germinative cell size.
 (TIFF 2 MB)

-Additional file 13: Details of alkaline phosphatase activity in E. multilocularis .
+Additional file 13: E. multilocularis .
 (A) Lack of alkaline phosphatase activity in the tegument of the brood capsule.
 (B) Qualitative assessment of whole-mount alkaline phosphatase activity in the excretory system of activated and non-activated protoscoleces.
 One hundred and fifty protoscoleces were examined and their signal classified as either strong (strong signal in scolex and body), moderate (moderate signal only in scolex or body), weak (barely detectable signal) or not stained (no signal observed).
 (TIFF 4 MB)

 Additional file 14: Differentiation of nerve cells in EdU continuous labeling experiments.
 (A) Double detection of AcTub immunohistofluorescence and EdU incorporation after a five hour 50 μM pulse.
 No double positive cells can be detected.
 (B) Example of a double positive cell after 14 days of incubation in 10 μM EdU.
 (C) Percentage of AcTub + EdU + double positive cells over all AcTub + cells after five hours, seven days and fourteen days of incubation in medium containing 1 μM or 10 μM EdU (average and standard deviation of two to three metacestode vesicles per time point and condition).
 Bars represent 20 μm.
 (TIFF 3 MB)